New

 The short answer for why cars go to auction is to improve dealership profitability.

-Car dealers are in the business of making money, and when they can’t sell a car to a consumer it’s more profitable for them to sell that car to another dealer via an auction, rather than wait for the right consumer to come along.
-This is an oversimplification, but a good starting point to keep in mind.
+Car dealers are in the business of making money.
+When they can’t sell a car to a consumer quickly, it’s more profitable for them to sell that car to another dealer via an auction.
 Generally speaking, dealerships make most all their decisions based off of how it will impact their profitability.

-As pre-owned, and in some cases new car inventory ages (sits on the lot unsold), dealers will often take those vehicles to the auction.
+As pre-owned inventory ages, dealers will often take those vehicles to the auction.
 Their goal is to turn that “dead” inventory into cash that can be used to buy other cars that they expect to sell faster.
 But why do dealers do this in the first place?
 What incentive do they have to get rid of “dead” inventory?

 Most dealerships have strict pre-owned aging policies.
 This means that internal policies dictate how long a used car can stay on a dealership’s lot before it gets sent to the auction.
 A common practice in the industry is the 60 or 90 day rule.

 Sometimes dealerships will even send new cars that have not sold quickly enough to the auction.
-This doesn’t occur often but it happens.
-The rationale is to relieve themselves of excess new car inventory imbalances or aged new cars, and instead replace them with fresh merchandise that they think will sell more quickly to a consumer.
+This doesn’t occur often, but it happens.
+The rationale is for dealerships to relieve themselves of excess new car inventory or aging new cars, and instead replace them with fresh merchandise that they think will sell more quickly to a consumer.
 The whole reason cars go to the auction is to ensure inventory balance at the dealership.

 Cars go to used car auctions because dealers simply can’t sell them quickly enough to a customer at their storefront.
 Dealers are incentivized to sell cars sooner rather than later because of carrying-costs that diminish a cars profitability, and pressure from shareholders to show that they’re moving inventory quickly.